DrewNaylor/Avalonia.Extensions/readme.md

 - [x] PopupToast
 > inherit from Window,show message dialog and automatically shut down after a certain period of time
 >> diff with `PopupDialog`, it's popuping in workarea who popuping in control/panel

+># EXTEND
+- [x] Chinese Input Support
+> call SetChineseInputSupport in App.axaml.cs when Initialize,you can override it and call the method like `Current.SetChineseInputSupport()`